NixOS/nix/doc/manual/source/release-notes/rl-2.34.md

   idle connections from being silently dropped by intermediate network devices (NATs, firewalls, load balancers).

+## Miscellaneous changes

+- Content-Encoding decompression is now handled by libcurl [#14324](https://github.com/NixOS/nix/issues/14324) [#15336](https://github.com/NixOS/nix/pull/15336)

+  Transparent decompression of HTTP downloads specifying `Content-Encoding` header now uses libcurl.
+This adds support for previously advertised, but not supported `deflate` encoding as well as deprecated `x-gzip` alias.
+  Non-standard `xz`, `bzip2` encodings that were previously advertised are no longer supported, as they do not commonly appear in the wild and should not be sent by compliant servers.

+  `br`, `zstd`, `gzip` continue to be supported.
+Distro packaging should ensure that the `libcurl` dependency is linked against required libraries to support these encodings.
+By default, the build system now requires libcurl >= 8.17.0, which is not known to have issues around [pausing and decompression](https://github.com/curl/curl/issues/16280).

 ## Contributors

 This release was made possible by the following 43 contributors: